-Why Is There So Little Diversity in Clinical Trials?
+Why Is There So Little Diversity in clinical research studys?

 How Can Trial Facilitators Prioritize Diversity?

-The Food and Drug Administration (FDA) recently published recommendations entitled “Enhancing the Diversity of Clinical Trial Populations – Eligibility Criteria, Enrollment Practices, and Trial Designs.”
-These recommendations “provide the agency’s current thinking on steps to broaden eligibility criteria in clinical trials through inclusive trial practices, trial designs, and methodological approaches.”
+The Food and Drug Administration (FDA) recently published recommendations entitled “Enhancing the Diversity of clinical research study Populations – Eligibility Criteria, Enrollment Practices, and Trial Designs.”
+These recommendations “provide the agency’s current thinking on steps to broaden eligibility criteria in clinical research studys through inclusive trial practices, trial designs, and methodological approaches.”
 Here are a few examples of the recommendations:

 - Reducing patient burden during long-term studies (for example, trials that require frequent visits)

 - Leaning into electronic communications, such as phone, email, and social media

 - Broadening certain study eligibility criteria to increase diversity

 - Broadening pediatric development programs